Alaska image

 Alaska

-Alaska’s public health outcomes generally lag those of the United States, and it has not taken several steps that would strengthen its preparedness for public health emergencies.
-Deaths owed to drug misuse, alcohol, or suicide outpace the country as a whole.
-Its rates of obesity and related conditions indicate a mixed picture, with the percentage of adults with obesity higher than the U.S. median, even as rates of diabetes and hypertension rank low.
-Finally, the state achieved a score of two out of a possible 10 measures of public health preparedness for diseases, disasters, and bioterrorism.
+Alaska’s public health outcomes and emergency preparedness betters some states but falls behind others.
+The state placed in the low performance tier for public health emergency preparedness in TFAH’s 2024 Ready or Not: Protecting the Public’s Health from Diseases, Disasters, and Bioterrorism report.
+Deaths within the state due to drug misuse, alcohol, or suicide outpace the country as a whole.
+Based on 2022 data, its rates of obesity and related conditions indicate a mixed picture, with the percentage of adults with obesity higher than the U.S. median, even as state rates of people with diabetes and hypertension are lower than the U.S. median.

 back to full map